asibul-hasan/express-blog-backend/README.md

 ## API Documentation

 The API documentation is generated using Swagger.
 Once the server is running, you can access the documentation at `http://localhost:3000/api-docs`.

+## Deployment

+This project is configured for deployment on Vercel.

+### Prerequisites

+- A Vercel account.
+- Vercel CLI installed on your local machine.

+### Steps

+1.  **Login to Vercel:**

+    Open your terminal and run the following command to log in to your Vercel account:

+    ```bash
+    vercel login
+    ```

+2.  **Deploy the Application:**

+    Once you are logged in, you can deploy the application by running the following command in the root directory of the project:

+    ```bash
+    vercel
+    ```

+    The Vercel CLI will guide you through the deployment process.
+It will automatically detect the project type and configure the deployment settings.

+3.  **Set Environment Variables:**

+    After the deployment is complete, you need to set the environment variables in the Vercel dashboard.
+Go to your project settings on Vercel and add the following environment variables:

+    - `MONGO_URI`: Your MongoDB connection string.
+    - `JWT_SECRET`: Your JWT secret key.

+4.  **Access the Deployed Application:**

+    Once the environment variables are set, your application will be deployed and accessible at the URL provided by Vercel.